Guide

 FDA response to NMN DSHEA exclusion question

-U.S. Food and Drug Administration · Primary regulatory · 2022-11-02 · accessed 2026-07-01
+U.S. Food and Drug Administration · Primary regulatory · Nov 2, 2022 · accessed Jul 1, 2026

 FDA determination that NMN (nicotinamide mononucleotide) is excluded from the dietary supplement definition under DSHEA because it was first authorized for investigation as a new drug.
 This triggered marketplace disruption for NMN supplements.

-Effects of DSIP on sleep in humans — clinical sleep studies
+Effects of DSIP on sleep in humans: clinical sleep studies

-PubMed / NCBI · Peer reviewed · 1984-01-01 · accessed 2026-07-03
+PubMed / NCBI · Peer reviewed · Jan 1, 1984 · accessed Jul 3, 2026

 Clinical studies of delta sleep-inducing peptide (DSIP) in human sleep, dating to the 1970s-1980s, with mixed and inconclusive results.
 The DSIP clinical literature is old and has not been advanced with modern trials.